Meet the 500px Global Photography Awards Commercial Content Category Winner

 Color is a key part of my photography style and I love to play with bright colors, or only one color, to create images that are visually striking and memorable.
 In my previous profession, before photography, I never worked with visual art, so I studied color and color combinations.
 It’s only with practice that I’ve developed an intuitive sense, and some feelings of how to use color and props to create compelling and memorable images.

 To keep the images from appearing too busy, I pay close attention to the composition and placement of the props and the subject in the frame.
-I often use negative space to provide a visual break and draw attention to the main subject.
+I often use to provide a visual break and draw attention to the main subject.

 What are the perks you’ve experienced through submitting your work to licensing, and how have you finessed your portfolio to have more success when submitting commercial content?